-4.5 Defining background jobs
+5.5 Background jobs

 A system like Nextcloud sometimes requires tasks to be done on a regular basis without the need for user interaction or hindering Nextcloud performance.
 For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which are executed without any need for user interaction.